 In recent years, visual affordance grounding has made significant progress, evolving from fully supervised methods to weakly supervised paradigms (\textit{e.g.}, LOCATE~\cite{li2023locate}, WSMA~\cite{xu2024weakly}), and further developing into foundation model and large language model-driven methods that utilize pseudo-labels, vision-language models, and open-vocabulary learning (\textit{e.g.}, OOAL~\cite{li2024one}, AffordanceLLM~\cite{qian2024affordancellm}).
 However, most of these advances rely on object-centric paradigms and are validated in simplified or controlled perspective-view scenarios.
 When these models are directly extended to real panoramic scenes, their performance often drops precipitously due to high-entropy background interference, complex spatial compositions, and severe geometric distortions.
-This failure mode indicates that panoramic imagery is not merely an expansion of the field of view; it fundamentally changes the distribution patterns of spatial features.
+This failure mode indicates that panoramic imagery fundamentally differs from perspective imagery; it inherently changes the distribution patterns of spatial features.

 In panoramic indoor scenes, achieving accurate affordance grounding remains challenged by three key factors.
 First, the Equirectangular Projection (ERP) introduces severe geometric distortion~\cite{coors2018spherenet}, especially near the polar regions, making it difficult for models to jointly preserve local interaction details and global functional structures.
 Second, non-uniform sampling~\cite{cao2024geometric} leads to highly sparse distributions of functional regions, resulting in scattered initial activations that are hard to aggregate into semantically coherent and boundary-consistent affordance areas.
 Third, due to the lack of dense pixel-level annotations, precisely aligning abstract affordance semantics with multi-scale regions in complex $360^{\circ}$ scenes is inherently difficult, often causing semantic drift.